TuringLang/AdvancedVI.jl/README.md

 end
 ```

-Since the support of `x` is constrained to be positive, and VI is best done in the unconstrained Euclidean space, we need to use a *bijector* to transform `x` into unconstrained Euclidean space.
+Since the support of `x` is constrained to be positive and VI is best done in the unconstrained Euclidean space, we need to use a *bijector* to transform `x` into unconstrained Euclidean space.
 We will use the [`Bijectors.jl`](https://github.com/TuringLang/Bijectors.jl) package for this purpose.
 This corresponds to the automatic differentiation variational inference (ADVI) formulation[^KTRGB2017].
 ```julia
 using Bijectors